Çakırhüyük, Besni: Zengid Rule

 In 1150, Kaysun was captured by Mesud I, who had allied with Nur ad-Din.
 In 1159, Nur ad-Din attacked, as agreed with the Byzantine emperor Manuel I Komnenos, the Rum Seljuks and captured Kaysun, Marash and Bahasha.
 The town was still under Nur ad-Din's control when the church unification talks between the Syriac Orthodox Christians Theodoros bar Wahbun and the Jacobite bishop of Keysun, John, took place with the Byzantine theologian Theodoros in 1172.
 After the Seljuks recaptured the city, Saladin moved in 1180 into the region in order to aid the Artuqid Nur al-Din Muhammad against the Seljuk sultan Kilij Arslan II, who then again destroyed the town walls and had the population deported.

 Diocese of Kaysun

 During the Middle Ages, Kaysun had a bishop.
 A certain bishop called Iliyya wrote a short historic treatise, which was later used by Michael the Syrian in writing his chronicle.
 In January 1155 a synod in the monastery of Mor Bar Sauma united the diocese of Raban with that of Kaysun.
 Bishop Iwannis, who was also a known writer, was delegated by Michael the Syrian in 1170 to participate in the negotiations for Church union with the Byzantine Church.

+In Kaysun there also existed the Red Monastery, from where several Syriac bishops such as Theodosios, metropolit of Damascus, and Yohannan, bishop of Kaysun, came from.